railwayapp/docs/src/docs/reference/deployments.md

 #### Restart

-Restarts the currently running process in the deployment, this is often used to bring a service back online after a crash or if you application has locked up.
+Restarts the process within the deployment's container, this is often used to bring a service back online after a crash or if you application has locked up.

 #### Redeploy

 Redeploys the selected deployment.

-This is often used to -
+This is often used to bring a service back online after -

-- Bring a service back online after a crash.
+- A crash.

-- Restart a service after a usage limit has been reached.
+- A usage limit has been reached and raised.

-- Restart a service after upgrading to Hobby when trial credits are depleted.
+- Upgrading to Hobby when trial credits were previously depleted.

-- Restart a service if you were demoted from Hobby to trial.
+- Being demoted from Hobby to free and then upgrading again.

 **Notes** -